d-u-d-e/lox-interpreter/README.md

 # lox-interpreter
-My own C++ implementation of the Lox tree-walk interpreter, from the book "Crafting Interpreters".
+My own implementations of the Lox interpreter from the book "Crafting Interpreters":
+- C++ tree-walk interpreter
+- C VM interpreter